enoren5/tarot_juicer/README.md

 `(local venv) $ echo $DATABASE_URL`

 **PLEASE NOTE** and to emphasize once more: It's important that you handle all of the above commands in the same terminal emulator.
 If you run `export $DATABASE_URL` in one terminal, and then have the server running in a different terminal, it won't work.
 Use all of the above commands in the same terminal that you are running the local server in.

-### #3.
-Postgres and cultivating an archive of backups
-This note to self I moved into it's own (private - hidden) gist titled [Guide to backing up Postgres](https://gist.github.com/enoren5/6c60b71340a93a55a66eecbf07cda245) on Friday 9 April 2021.

 ### #4.
 Config variables
 In the Heroku Dashboard, here are some of the variables you need to change for it to work in the production enviornment: